hundredyearfarms/Hundred-Year-Farms/README.md

 **Carbon negative cogeneration of heat, power, and treated water**

-Small farm agroforestry produces waste biomass that, through gassification, can be used to produce heat (e.g. for greenhouses), electricity, treated water, and with some designs, fertilizer and [char](https://biochar-international.org/sustainability-climate-change/) (solid carbon) which can be used as a soil ammendment or sold as a [product](https://national-carbon.com/).
+Small farm agroforestry produces waste biomass that, through gassification, can be used to produce heat (e.g. for greenhouses), gas, electricity, treated water, and with some designs, fertilizer and [char](https://biochar-international.org/sustainability-climate-change/) (solid carbon) which can be used as a soil ammendment or sold as a [product](https://national-carbon.com/).
 A schematic showing the long-term design objectives for our application that we are working towards is shown below.

 <p align="center">
 <img src="https://raw.githubusercontent.com/hundredyearfarms/Hundred-Year-Farms/main/biogassifier2021-02-12.png" alt="Farm plan co-gen" width="400">